cculianu/electrum-cash-protocol/protocol-methods.rst

 **Result**

-  A list of mempool transactions in a :ref:`specified order <mempoolorder>`.
+  A list of mempool transactions in a :ref:`canonical order <mempoolorder>`.
 Each mempool transaction is a dictionary with the following keys:

   * *height*